Obaidullah (detainee): Chapman Airfield

 From his home, Obaidullah was transported to Chapman Airfield, a forward operating base.
 Obaidullah described his treatment at Chapman airbase in a statement made during his habeas corpus proceedings:

 After I got to the military base, there were several soldiers who told me to put my hands up and then to hold them straight out to the front of me.
 I did what they told me to do.
 They then put two sandbags on my arms and made me walk around back and forth with them like that all night.
 They were extremely heavy, and if I dropped the bags, the soldiers put them back on my arms.
 They got so heavy that I had to kind of place them on my stomach as I moved.
 They did not let me sleep at all for the rest of that night but forced me to keep moving with bags on my arms.
 When they moved me from one location to another, the soldiers were extremely rough and shoved me around with their knees and elbows in a very painful and frightening way.
 In the morning before sunrise, I was taken into a room and interrogated by three or four soldiers.
 They told me that they would kill me if I didn't talk.
 After I told them I didn't know the answers to their questions, one of them knocked me to the floor.
 He took out a long knife and started sharpening it in front of me.
 I could hear the sounds of the knife being sharpened.
 He then lifted my hood and showed me the knife.
 He put it on the back of my head and said now start talking… I was terrified and fully believed that they might kill me.

 Bagram

-Obaidullah reported abusive interrogation while held in Bagram, during a period of time when the officers in charge have acknowledged directing the use of the proscribed technique of chaining a detainees hands above his head in order to impose sleep deprivation.
+Obaidullah reported abusive interrogation while held in Bagram, during a period when the officers in charge have acknowledged directing the use of the proscribed technique of chaining a detainee's hands above his head in order to impose sleep deprivation.

 Obaidullah alleges that after arriving at Bagram, he was kept in a small isolation cell, with his hands chained above his head to the ceiling:

 The soldiers chained my hands above my head to the ceiling and would leave me like that for 45 minutes or an hour, then take me into an interrogation room, then take me back after the interrogation and chain my arms up again for another 45 minutes to two hours.